MamdouhA/flutter-notes-app/README.md

-# Draft - Notes app
+# Draft Arabic ver. - Notes app

 An elegant notes taking app written in Flutter that uses sqflite for storage.
+It's orignally created by @roshanrahman

 ## Features
 1. *Animated UI*: A beautiful, minimalist user interface with subtle animations.